 Election of Officers and Terms of Officer

-The Committee shall elect permanent Co-Chairs every year at the Regularly Scheduled meeting
+The Committee shall elect permanent Co-Chairs every year at the Regularly Scheduled meeting Add a specific meeting?
+January??

 The election of Co-Chairs may be held at a regular or special meeting of the Committee.
 The Co-Chairs or any two members may call a special meeting for the election of officers, if needed, or call for such an election at a regular Committee meeting.